-WAN Connection Type PPTP .
+WAN Connection Type FFTF

 Select the Internet connection type you wish to use

-Specify WAN IP Address: 0 0 0
+Specify WAN IP Address: 0 0 0 0

-Subnet Mask: 233 235 255 0
+Subnet Mask: 255 255 0

-Default Gateway Address: 9.9
+Default Gateway Address: 9.9.9

 User Name:

 Password:

-Connect on Demand: Ma x Idle Time 5 Min.
+Connect on Demand: Max ε Idle Time β Min.

-C Keep Alive: Redial Period 1 30 Sec.
+CKeep Alive: Redial Period 30 Sec.

-Andra I. Count I

-vitto.
+Apply Cancel

-- Specify WAN IP Address Enter the IP address provided by your ISP.
-If your ISP provides you an Alcatel Speed TouchTM modem, it is suggested that you enter 10.0.0.150 in this column. - Subnet Mask Enter the subnet mask values provided by your ISP. - Default Gateway IP Address Your ISP will provide you with the Default Gateway IP Address.
-If your ISP provides you an Alcatel Speed TouchTM modem, it is suggested that you enter the 10.0.0.138 in this column. - User Name Enter the user name provided by your ISP. - Password Enter the password provided by your ISP. - Connect-on-demand is a utility used to trigger the PPTP session when there is packet being sent through the WAN port while it is on disconnected situation.
-Check the radio button to make this function active, and then you must enter the number of minutes you wish the network to remain idle before disconnection occurs in the "Max Idle Time" location.
-Note that this function is for PPTP only. - Keep Alive This function keeps your PPTP connection enable even if it remains idle.
+Specify WAN IP Address: Enter the IP address provided by your ISP.
+If your ISP provides you an Alcatel Speed Touch TM modem, it is suggested that you enter 10.0.0.150 in this column.
+Subnet Mask: Enter the subnet mask values provided by your ISP.
+Default Gateway IP Address: Your ISP will provide you with the Default Gateway IP Address.
+If your ISP provides you an Alcatel Speed Touch TM modem, it is suggested that you enter the $10.0.0.138$ in this column.
+User Name: Enter the user name provided by your ISP.
+Password: Enter the password provided by your ISP.
+Connect-on-demand: It is a utility used to trigger the PPTP session when there is packet being sent through the WAN port while it is on disconnected situation.
+Check the radio button to make this function active, and then you must enter the number of minutes you wish the network to remain idle before disconnection occurs in the " Max Idle Time " location.
+Keep Alive: This function keeps your PPTP connection enable even if it remains idle.
 However, in some situation, PPTP session cannot be established immediately after disconnection.
 This is because the system on the ISP's site may need a little time to restore itself.
 You may need to check with your ISP to obtain detail of how long you need to wait before re-establish the PPTP session.
 Enter this information in the "Redial Period" field.